🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

 ✔ 1–2 pairs of shorts

-✔ 1 very light sweater or layer (for friaje cold snaps between May–August)
+✔ 1 very light sweater or layer (for night, the Airport, or cold snaps between May–August)

 ✔ 7–8 pairs of underwear

-✔ 5–6 pairs of socks (mix long + short; long socks for insects - fluffy socks are best to repel bites)
+✔ 5–6 pairs of socks (mix long + short; long socks for insects - fluffy socks, or double up, to help repel bites on feet)

 ✔ 1 pair breathable closed shoes (trail runners or sneakers)